 Andrea has funded healthcare for 86 patients in 11 countries.

-Aloyce is a student from Tanzania.
-He is nineteen years old young man and the last born child in a family of three children.
-Aloyce only had the chance to study up to class seven.
-Due to financial challenges, he couldn’t continue with his studies and fulfill his dream of becoming an engineer.
-He stayed home helping his parents in their small scale farming to make himself productive and support his parents.
-Eventually a relative came in and offered to take him to Dar es Salaam and teach him welding work so that he could be able to make a living for himself.
-Aloyce has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
-As a result of his condition, Aloyce has been experiencing seizures and fainting.
-Without treatment, Aloyce will experience severe physical and developmental delays.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,238 to cover the cost of surgery for Aloyce that will treat his hydrocephalus.
-The procedure is scheduled to take place on October 15th and will drain the excess fluid from Aloyce's brain.
+John is a baby boy from Tanzania.
+He is the fourth-born in a family of four children.
+John's parents are both subsistence farmers who grow maize and also farm honey.
+John has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
+As a result of his condition, John has been experiencing an increasing head circumference.
+Without treatment, John will experience severe physical and developmental delays.
+Our medical partner, African Mission Healthcare Foundation, is requesting $765 to cover the cost of surgery for John that will treat his hydrocephalus.
+The procedure is scheduled to take place on November 2nd and will drain the excess fluid from John's brain.
 This will reduce intracranial pressure and greatly improve his quality of life.
-With proper treatment, Aloyce will hopefully develop into a strong, healthy young boy.
-Aloyce says, “People look at me differently now due to this condition please help me get this treatment so that I can be able to resume my training and normal life activities again.”
+With proper treatment, John will hopefully develop into a strong, healthy young boy.
+John’s mother shared, “We are really struggling financially and there is no way we are going to raise the money needed for our son to have this necessary surgery.
+We appreciate any help you can provide.”